 The diagnosis is made first by the history.
 Patients have the typical presentation of difficulty standing upright associated with back pain.
 They may have a history of prior surgery or a disease process predisposing them to the syndrome as described above.

 Next, full-length standing x-rays of the spine are obtained.
-The lateral view is particularly helpful (Figure 2).
+The lateral view is particularly helpful (see the x-ray below).
 With the patient standing and the knees straight, the posture is found to be stooped forward.
 This is depicted by the gravity line (plumb line) falling in front of the sacrum.
-Finally, MRI, CT scan, and sometimes a myelogram are utilized to provide information about the integrity and health of the discs and the vertebrae and the patency of the spinal canal (i.e. whether or not compression of the spinal nerves exists).
+Finally, MRI, CT scan, and sometimes a myelogram (also called, myelography) is utilized to provide information about the integrity and health of the discs and the vertebrae and the patency of the spinal canal (ie, whether or not compression of the spinal nerves exists).